-Adjustments will also be made with respect to phantom equity awards under executive programs, such as deferred compensation programs to reflect the distribution.
+Adjustments will also be made with respect to phantom equity awards under executive programs, such as deferred compensation programs.
+These adjustments will generally be made in accordance with the shareholder method.
 Appropriate adjustments to reflect the separation and distribution are also being considered with respect to performance targets under existing awards and bonus arrangements.